Colin Chapman: DeLorean scandal

-Lotus Group's 1981 accounts were overdue before Chapman's death, but released after his death disclosed that Lotus had been paid for engineering work by DeLorean via a Swiss-based Panamanian company run by a DeLorean distributor, despite Chapman's previous protestations that neither he nor the company had been paid via Panama.
-Chapman died before the full deceit unravelled, but at the subsequent trial of Lotus Group accountant Fred Bushell who had funnelled £5m to himself in the fraud, the trial judge opined, that had Chapman himself been in the dock, he would have received a sentence "of at least 10 years".
-The car's engineering concept was later sold by the UK Government appointed Administrators to Toyota, who used it to develop the AW11 MR2.
-The Liquidators also recovered around £20m from Swiss Bank accounts controlled by Chapman and John DeLorean.
+Lotus Group's 1981 accounts were overdue before Chapman's death, but, when released after his death, disclosed that Lotus had been paid for engineering work by DeLorean via a Switzerland-based Panamanian company run by a DeLorean distributor, despite Chapman's previous protestations that neither he nor the company had been paid via Panama.
+Chapman died before the full deceit unravelled, but, at the subsequent trial of Lotus Group accountant Fred Bushell, who had funnelled £5 million to himself in the fraud, the trial judge opined that, had Chapman himself been in the dock, he would have received a sentence "of at least 10 years".
+The car's engineering concept was later sold by the UK Government appointed administrators to Toyota, who used it to develop the AW11 MR2.
+The liquidators also recovered around £20 million from Swiss bank accounts controlled by Chapman and John DeLorean.